MaxGordeev-aws/monitoring/README.md

     that is why in Makefile of Prometheus I have target for Alert Manager

-(Marsel added in demo:

 - need to know differences between pull based and push based system
 - Custom metrics in Prometheus and Grafana -

 To configure custom metrics developers need to add in applications, and a pods need to expose this metrics in  a /metric endpoint, and we need to configure Prometheus - so it will need collect those custom metrics from pods and need to add dashboard to Grafana so it will show this custom metrics.

 Kube state metric and Node Exporter show standard metrics.
-In real environment developers want to see custom metrics - like how many people downloaded video, click the button, watch the advertisement.)
+In real environment developers want to see custom metrics - like how many people downloaded video, click the button, watch the advertisement.

 # Issues